 Students who are:

-- Have not earned any other college degree
+- Have not earned a Bachelor's college degree

 - Be enrolled in at least 6 credits per semester